laravel/docs/cashier-paddle.md

 <a name="with-payment-method-up-front"></a>
 ### With Payment Method Up Front

-> **Warning**
-> While trialing and collecting payment method details up front, Paddle prevents any subscription changes such as swapping plans or updating quantities.
-If you want to allow a customer to swap plans during a trial the subscription must be canceled and recreated. // TODO: check if this is still the case

 If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use set a trial time in the Paddle dashboard on the price your customer is subscribing to.
 Then, initiate the checkout session as normal: